tapwatergames/TapWaterTemplate/README.md

 # Tap Water Godot Template v4.4.1.0
-This is a template used to create new godot projects for Godot 4.4.1
+This is a template used to create new godot projects for Godot 4.4.1 it is intended for use with Windows 10/11 and VSCode.

 ## Installation
 1. Clone this repo